Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Physical conditions of the ejecta

-We chose the best-fit scenario of \cite{seitenzahl_2014} for the masses of the radioactive species $^{56}$Co, $^{57}$Co, $^{60}$Co and $^{44}$Ti, listed in Table \ref{table_radioactivity}, along with all the parameters from Equation \ref{eqn_lumradio}.
-With that, we have now defined all the required quantities to derive the heating rate of a dust grain, given by Equation \ref{eqn_radheating}, as a function of the velocity of the ejecta where it is located, and the post-explosion time.
+We chose the best-fit scenario of \cite{seitenzahl_2014} for the masses of the radioactive species $^{56}$Co, $^{57}$Co, $^{60}$Co, and $^{44}$Ti, listed in Table \ref{table_radioactivity}, along with all the parameters from Eq. \ref{eqn_lumradio}.
+With that, we have now defined all the quantities required to derive the heating rate of a dust grain, given by Eq. \ref{eqn_radheating}, as a function of the velocity of the ejecta where it is located, and the post-explosion time.

 Besides radiative heating, dust grains are also subjected to heating by the ambient gas, collisionally.
-The collisional heating rate of a dust grain is calculated by \cite{dwe87, hol79} and applied to SN environments by \cite{sarangi2018}.
-The rate of heating due to collision \citep{burke_1983, sluder2018}, $H_c$, can be expressed as,
+The collisional heating rate of a dust grain was calculated by \cite{dwe87, hol79}, and applied to SN environments by \cite{sarangi2018}.
+The rate of heating due to collision \citep{burke_1983, sluder2018}, $H_c$, can be expressed as

-where, $k_B$ is the Boltzmann constant, $\mu (v)$ is the mean particle mass of the gas in the ejecta, for the velocity bin $v$, and $T_g$ and $T_d$ are the gas and dust temperatures respectively.
+where $k_B$ is the Boltzmann constant, $\mu (v)$ is the mean particle mass of the gas in the ejecta, for the velocity bin $v$, and $T_g$ and $T_d$ are the gas and dust temperatures, respectively.

-Comparing the collisional and radiative heating rates from Equations \ref{eqn_radheating} and \ref{eqn_colrate}, we find that the rate of radiative heating is far more dominant at all times, and at all velocities, therefore we can safely ignore the impact of collisional heating.
-In Figure \ref{fig_heatingrates}, we show the comparison of the radiative heating rate with the maximum rate of heating due to collision, for all four dust species, at day 800.
+Comparing the collisional and radiative heating rates from Eqs. \ref{eqn_radheating} and \ref{eqn_colrate}, we find that the rate of radiative heating is far more dominant at all times and at all velocities, and therefore we can safely ignore the impact of collisional heating.
+In Fig. \ref{fig_heatingrates}, we show the comparison of the radiative heating rate with the maximum rate of heating due to collision, for all four dust species, at day 800.